prometheus-operator/prometheus-operator/README.md

 ## Removal

 To remove the operator and Prometheus, first delete any custom resources you created in each namespace.
-The operator will automatically shut down and remove Prometheus and Alertmanager pods, and associated configmaps.
+The operator will automatically shut down and remove Prometheus and Alertmanager pods, and associated ConfigMaps.

 ```sh
 for n in $(kubectl get namespaces -o jsonpath={..metadata.name}); do